 Live Fire Instructor

-Our Live Fire Instructor Course provides an in-depth knowledge of NFPA 1403 principles and the Fire Training Academy’s (FTA) Live Fire Policy.
-The course will also cover:
+Provides an in-depth knowledge of NFPA 1403 principles and the Fire Training Academy’s (FTA) Live Fire Policy.
+This class also includes:

 • FTA Procedures